En Español (866) 963-9353

 To Upgrade or To Opt Out: That is the Question

-At the end of the day, it is more advantageous to use a smart meter than an analog meter.
-Not only will your customer service improve, but you will gain more control over your energy usage when provided with your data.
-While the issues of health risk, accuracy and privacy have all been ruled out, there are still options for customers who want to opt out of upgrading to a smart meter.
-Though each state is different, some let you keep your analog meter or whatever your utility company is currently offering, while other states require you to pay an opt out fee of up to $200.
-It is evident that it is much more worth it to follow along with your utility company and allow them to install a smart meter in your home rather than jumping through hoops to keep your analog meter.
+After reviewing the upsides and shedding light on some of the downsides, using a smart meter instead of an analog one is more advantageous.
+With a smart meter you will improve your customer service and have more control over your energy usage when provided with your data.
+Although health risk, accuracy, and privacy have all been ruled out, there are still options for customers who want to opt out of upgrading to a smart meter.
+Every state has its regulations.
+Some allow customers to keep their analog meter or whatever their utility company currently offers, while others require you to pay an opt-out fee of up to $200—in the end, allowing your utility company to install a smart meter in your home rather than going through the hassle of keeping your analog meter.

 What our customers are saying